Summary: When family is in danger, should the past remain forgotten?

 “Good morning, Hoss.
 Could you put this in the cart for me.
 Thank you.
 Yes, I do believe I have had enough of Virginia City.
 I thought I meant something to your brother, but it seems I was mistaken.”

 For a moment, Hoss was elated.
 If she was leavin’, they didn’t have to do anything but just let her go.
 Naw, in for a penny, in for a pound.
 If what Hop Sing told his was true, she’d just find more young fellers to hurt.

 “No, miss, you wasn’t mistaken.
 That’s why I’m here.
 Little Joe’s real sorry about leavin’ you yesterday.
 He couldn’t help it.
 He wanted me to give you this note.”

 She wasn’t really the suspicious sort.
 She grabbed the note so fast it nearly tore.
 The biggest grin spread across her face when she read it.

 “Do you know what this says, Hoss?”

-Even though nothing in that note was true, Hoss was almost too embarrassed to answer.
+Even though nothing in that note was true and Hoss had written the note himself, he was almost too embarrassed to answer.
 “Well, you know, brothers talk.
 Joe told me how much he cares for you, and that he wants to show you how he feels.
 Nobody will be at the ranch house except the two of you and our cook.”